Find a Grave Help

 Lehi, UT 84043

-Historical locations, Townships, Town's of, Plantation's of or other civil divisions will not be added to the database.
+Historical locations or other civil divisions will not be added to the database.
 If you need to use an historical location, reference it in the bio of either the cemetery or memorial in question.
-Townships, Town’s of, and Plantation's of are another administrative level between counties and towns and we currently have no plans to add another level.
+We currently have no plans to add another civil division.
 We are currently working on updating the location database, specifically within the international portion of the database.
 We do not have a specific estimated time of completion for any given country.
-Email email@example.com.
+Email firstname.lastname@example.org.

 We take bad ads seriously, however there is also a whole class of malware devoted to hijacking ads on web sites and inserting their own ads.
 If you have a bad plugin or virus, there isn't anything we can do.

 If you are experiencing strange pop-up ads or other anomalies on your computer, try looking for and removing malware.
 Here are some links that have instructions for this issue.
 PCWorld Magazine Malware Tips , Mac Malware Tips

 Cemeteries are maintained by Find a Grave.
 You can email email@example.com or use the Cemetery Correction/Update forum to submit cemetery updates including adding a cemetery bio, GPS, address, town, name corrections, and AKAs.
 Be sure to include the cemetery ID or link to the cemetery page.

 Use the Cemetery Correction/Updates forum to submit a cemetery duplication request.
 We will merge the cemetery records into one cemetery.